 If you want your PostgreSQL database to match the same version as your Red Hat Enterprise Linux (RHEL) system, see Migrating to a RHEL 8 version of PostgreSQL for RHEL 8 or Migrating to a RHEL 9 version of PostgreSQL for RHEL 9.

-For more information about the Project Quay 3.8 → 3.9 procedure, see "Updating Project Quay and the Project Quay and Clair PostgreSQL databases on OpenShift Container Platform".
+For more information about the Project Quay 3.8 → 3.9 procedure, see Upgrading the Project Quay Operator overview.

 PostgreSQL database recommendations